 If you fancy owning a little bit of Apple history in the form of one of the very first Apple 1 computer systems, you will be pleased to learn that one of the rare Apple 1 computer systems is now available at auction by Christie’s auction house with a starting price of $300,000.

-The Apple 1 computer system auction will run from today during the 24th until July 9th 2013.
+The Apple 1 computer system auction will run from today during the 24th until July 9th, 2013.
 Another Apple 1 computer was sold last month for a record $671,400 by a German auction house, breaking a previous record of $640,000 set in November.
+These high auction prices reflect the historical significance and rarity of the Apple 1, which was the first product ever created by Apple Inc. Designed by Steve Wozniak and marketed by Steve Jobs, the Apple 1 was a pioneering piece of technology that laid the foundation for the personal computing revolution.

-Ted Perry, now 70, acquired his Apple 1 computer back in either 1979 or 1980, as a secondhand item he saw advertised and traded for some of his other computer equipped for it paying nothing for the Apple 1 computer.
+Ted Perry, now 70, acquired his Apple 1 computer back in either 1979 or 1980, as a secondhand item he saw advertised and traded for some of his other computer equipment, paying nothing for the Apple 1 computer.
+This anecdote highlights how the value of technology can dramatically change over time, transforming from a simple trade item to a highly sought-after collector’s piece.

 Source: Engadget : TUAW : AP : Image credit: Christie’s